microsoft/loop-invariant-gen-experiments/README.md

 ```

 Once the image is built, you can run it using the following command **from the root of this repository**:
-**NOTE: If you don't need to interact with the OpenAI API, skip the -e CLI option**

 (If you get a permission error, you may need to run the following command with `sudo`)

 ```bash